Everyone deserves decent work, a living wage, and to be treated with respect.

-Have a standard of living that enables them to participate in, and feel part of, their local community.
+- Everyone has a standard of living that enables them to participate in their community.

 Specific Policy Points